 Red lentils: Which cook quickly and break down well in this soup.

-Tomato paste (optional): Half of the lentil soups we tried in Turkey were also made with tomato paste, which adds some great flavor and makes the soup more of an orange (versus light yellow) color.
-I recommend it!
+Tomato paste: Most of the lentil soups we tried in Turkey were also made with tomato paste, which adds some great flavor and makes the soup more of an orange (versus light yellow) color.

 Seasonings: A mix of ground cumin, sea salt, black pepper, and Aleppo pepper.
 (That said, if you don’t have Aleppo pepper on hand, you can substitute sweet or smoked paprika, plus a hint of cayenne.)

 Fresh lemon wedges and fresh mint: Lots of freshly-squeezed lemon juice is essential to brighten up this soup.
-Restaurants also tended to sprinkle the soup with either dried mint or fresh mint, but I highly recommend fresh if possible.
+Restaurants also tended to sprinkle the soup with either fresh mint or cilantro, which I love.